What is ‘Soaking Worship?

 - Acknowledge that some people are at different places in their relationship with God, and have different comfort levels of opening their hearts to Him.
 Allow people some different options in how to position and respond during a soaking time.

 - Because this is a time when individuals hear from God, it is important to foster an environment of prophetic integrity.
-Encourage people to talk with their leadership about any personal guidance or spiritual experience they receive during a soaking worship time.
+Encourage people to talk with their leadership about any personal guidance or spiritual experience they receive during a time of soaking worship.

-- Being under spiritual oversight is vital for any prophetic endeavour and a safety net for those who are ministering in soaking worship sessions.
+- Being under spiritual oversight is vital for any prophetic endeavor and a safety net for those who are ministering in soaking worship sessions.

 See articles under ‘related posts’ below on the topic of prophetic worship.

 For those who are on Spotify, I have just set up my own ‘soaking’ playlist.
-Search for ‘Helen Calder Soaking Worship’ on Spotify.
+Search for ‘Helen Calder Soaking Worship’ on Spotify, or click on this link.

 © Helen Calder Enliven Blog – Prophetic Teaching